fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip.html.markdown

 * `ssl_hsts` - Enable/disable including HSTS header in response.
 * `ssl_hsts_age` - Number of seconds the client should honour the HSTS setting.
 * `ssl_hsts_include_subdomains` - Indicate that HSTS header applies to all subdomains.
 * `monitor` - Name of the health check monitor to use when polling to determine a virtual server's connectivity status.
+The structure of `monitor` block is documented below.
 * `max_embryonic_connections` - Maximum number of incomplete connections.
 * `color` - Color of icon on the GUI.